 - XXXX – arconym from the full name of plugin, for example GE for Grafischer Entzerrer.

 - MM – modifiers that show additional facilities of plugin like M (MIDI) or SC (Side chain)

 - NN – number of devices that work simultaneously.
 For example, 16 filters for the equalizer.

 - D – stereo with additional direct output channel;

 - LR – stereo, but separately left and right channels;

 - MS – middle and side channels.

-The content of text file can be manually edited.
+The content of the exported/imported text file can be manually edited.
 Each parameter has detailed description.
-Example of the configuration file contents:
+Below an example of the configuration file is present: